spatie/laravel-model-cleanup/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-database-cleanup.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-database-cleanup)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-database-cleanup.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-database-cleanup)

-This package will clean up a database programmatically through your Eloquent models, that you'll specify in the config file.
+This package will clean up unneeded records for your Eloquent models.

-The specified models must implement GetsCleanedUp interface and have a cleanUpModel method.
+The only thing you have to do is implement the `GetsCleanedUp`-interface.

-Here's an example:
+Here's a quick example:

 ``` php
 use Spatie\DatabaseCleanup\GetsCleanedUp;